Anideep-Kalia/Go-Lang/Readme.md

   ```
 ---

+## Confusion 🤔

+- ```github.com/username/project``` in ```go mod init github.com/username/project``` is like a metadata or name of the module which will be used as identifier so to get correct package
+- & To get the global or publically availabe packages we neet to run ```go get github.com/username/project```
+- So the package will be working perfectly when imported locally, so it doesn't matter if the package exist over internet or not
+- But I need to make this package globally available I need to first push this module to github repo in the same url as ```github.com/username/project```
+- If github repo has different name from ```go mod init github.com/username/project``` then we need to change the name inside to go.mod to github repo name
+- #### Remember:
+  - No matter you write ```go mod inti github.com/username/project``` or ```go mod init myproject```
+  - The packages will be only stored in: ```/Users/anideep/Projects/{project_name}/go.mod``` i.e. the location opened in terminal while running these commands

+---

 ## 📄 File Handling in Go

 - You can have multiple files in the same package using the same `main` function.